There Is No ‘Epidemic of Mass School Shootings’

 If the policy response to the Parkland shooting ends up hurting more American students than it helps, the lion’s share of responsibility will lie with the Republican Party.
 The Parkland survivors have been as emphatic in their rejection of arming teachers as they’ve been in their support for gun restrictions — and they’ve won the general public to their side of both issues.

 But some of the hyperbolic rhetoric that progressives have embraced over the past two weeks has made it easier for the right to push regressive school safety policies.
-Such hyperbole pervades the mission statement for the post-Parkland protest movement, March For Our Lives:
+Such hyperbole pervades the mission statement for the post-Parkland protest movement, March for Our Lives:

 Not one more.
 We cannot allow one more child to be shot at school.
 We cannot allow one more teacher to make a choice to jump in front of a firing assault rifle to save the lives of students.
 We cannot allow one more family to wait for a call or text that never comes.
 Our schools are unsafe.
 Our children and teachers are dying.
 We must make it our top priority to save these lives.